Legal Document · v1.0

 • Clerk (auth.clerk.com) — authentication cookies.
 See Clerk's Privacy Policy.

-• Stripe — payment session cookies (only on checkout pages).
-See Stripe's Privacy Policy.
+• Lemon Squeezy (lemonsqueezy.com) — payment session cookies set on checkout pages.
+See Lemon Squeezy's Privacy Policy.

 • Sentry — error tracking may use session identifiers.
 See Sentry's Privacy Policy.

-We do not use Google Analytics, Facebook Pixel, or any advertising or retargeting cookies.
+We do not use Facebook Pixel, advertising cookies, or any cross-site retargeting trackers.

 Managing Cookies